-Now there is a reason I am writing about this right now, the that reason is the currently-live Joann Fabrics listing for Simple Luxuries-100% Silk Yoryu Black & White Packed Dot Fabric.
+Now there is a reason I am writing about this right now, the that reason is the currently-live Joann Fabrics listing for Simple Luxuries-100% Silk Yoryu Black & White Packed Dot Fabric (note September 16, 2017: Joann Fabrics finally removed the link.
+It’s a good thing, then, that I had it archived.)
 It’s a lovely-looking black silk dotted fabric, also known as dotted swiss.
 Now silk dotted swiss isn’t a cheap fabric.
 I got some on clearance for $45 per yard.
 Ah, now it seems like I overpaid when that listing on one of the nation’s largest fabric store’s website says it’s $30.
 Right?

 No, I did not.
 There are two things to keep in mind.